pittcsc/pittcswiki/src/pages/guides/research.md

 The narrow topic of workshops often attracts that topic's forerunners, giving the workshop attendee a very good opportunity to network with important people.

+There are exceptions: some workshops in theoretical CS are as competitive as top conferences.

 ### Student research competitions.

 Some conferences host [student research competitions](https://src.acm.org/).